jsohlendorff/continuous_time_LTMLE/note.typ

         Delta tilde(Lambda)_(k)^c (t | historycensored(k-1)) + sum_x Delta cumhazard(k, x, t) = 1 quad P-"a.s."=> Delta tilde(Lambda)_(k+1)^c (t | history(k-1)) = 1 quad P-"a.s." or sum_x Delta cumhazard(k, x, t) = 1 quad P-"a.s."
     $ //i.e., there is exists only convex combination of the two terms that can be 1.
 ] <thm:survivalfactorgeneral>
+// Can we derive the fi-di result directly from the likelihood; because then it factorizes.
 #proof[
     First, we argue that for every $t in (0, tau]$ with $tilde(S) (t- | historycensored(k-1)) > 0$ (so dependent on the history), we have
     //@eq:tildeSfactor.